 Cornish Mining World Heritage Site

-The site is comprised of ten unique Areas stretching from St Just in west Cornwall to Tavistock in west Devon.
-The Areas are;
+The site is comprised of ten unique areas stretching from St Just in west Cornwall to Tavistock in west Devon:

-Situated between Cornwall's former industrial capitals, Redruth and Camborne are the two engine houses at East Pool Mine, another reminder of Cornwall's days as a world-famous centre of industry, engineering and innovation.
+Situated between Cornwall's former industrial capitals, Redruth and Camborne, are the two engine houses at East Pool Mine, another reminder of Cornwall's days as a world-famous centre of industry, engineering and innovation.
 The pumping engine is one of the largest surviving Cornish beam engines in the world, and the restored winding engine can be seen in action daily.
 With lots of displays and a family trail, it’s a great place to discover the whole dramatic story of Cornish mining.
-You can continue to explore things nearby at Heartlands in Pool which is a cultural community hub and with a view of South Croftys headframe (the last mine in Cornwall to close).
+You can continue to explore things nearby at Heartlands in Pool which is a cultural community hub.

-There are many more sites to see, to find out more visit our website
+There are many more sites to see, to find out more, visit the WHS website.

 When you can’t be in your favourite place all the time, catch up on the latest stories, upcoming events, holiday ideas, and offers with a newsletter straight to your inbox.
 Terms and Conditions / GDPR compliance: by providing personally identifiable information Visit Cornwall will use it to provide you with ongoing information about their products and services.
 No one from Visit Cornwall will rent, sell or lease this personally identifiable information to other companies or individuals.

 Find us on socials and stay connected with the Cornwall you love.